AAFC-Bioinfo-AAC/template-repository/docs/user-guide.md

 ## Data

-*Provide information on input data formats, structure, and sources.*
+> 👉 *Provide information on input data formats, structure, and sources.*

-*Example Data:*

 - **Dataset 1**: FASTQ reads retrieved from NCBI on 2025-01-01.
 - **Dataset 2**: Reference genome in FASTA format from Ensembl, downloaded on 2025-01-01.